 How Does It Help Participants?

 The movement and unique walking gait of an equine most closely resembles that of a human.
-Therefore, when a person is riding, the rhythm and motion is therapeutic; the body gains strength and coordination through its adjustment to the equine’s gait.
-Participants also have to practice verbal skills, interactions with both humans and equines and practice shapes, colors and many other cognitive skills while working in the arena.
+Therefore, when a person is riding, the rhythm and motion is therapeutic, the body gains strength and coordination through its adjustment to the equine’s gait.
+Our Program also provides physical, cognitive and psychological benefits that help improve balance, joint mobility, coordination, muscle tone, posture, socialization and communication.